 A default alone is not enough.
 The lender must also have a good faith belief that future payments will not be made.
-California does not provide for a minimum number of days that you can be late before the lender can repossess your car; there is not required “grace period.”
+California does not provide for a minimum number of days that you can be late before the lender can repossess your car; there is not a required “grace period.”
 But this does not always mean that the lender can repossess the car if you are just a few days behind.
 If the lender has repeatedly allowed you to pay late in the past, they may be “estopped” from repossessing the vehicle if you are just a few days late.
 Even though you would be in “default,” the lender knows that you normally pay late, and your prospect of payment is not impaired.
 The lender would not have a “good faith” belief that the prospect of future car payments has been impaired.
 A repossession under these circumstances might be unlawful.

 And a repossession is unlawful if there is no default at all!
 This does happen.
 Sometimes a vehicle gets repossessed by mistake.
 The repo agent can pick up the wrong car or there is a “glitch” on the financial institution’s part so a consumer with a current contract has their vehicle repossessed by mistake.
 More often, there is a miscommunication between the consumer and the financial institution; the parties might agree to push back the payment due date, but this does not get reflected in the lender’s computer system and the vehicle gets repossessed even before the next payment is actually due.
 Other times, a consumer can buy a new car (and even pay cash), but the selling dealership does not pay off the prior owner’s outstanding loan balance; the former financial institution might repossess the vehicle, thinking it still belongs to the prior owner.